LAKE VICTORIA (gold)

-Gold discoveries and mine developments to date in the LVG have been mainly based on re-evaluation and extension of historic gold mines and occurrences (e.g. Geita, Bulyanhulu, North Mara).
+Earlier gold discoveries and mine developments in the LVG have been mainly based on re-evaluation and extension of historic gold mines and occurrences (e.g. Geita, Bulyanhulu, and North Mara).
 The LVG is now at an exploration maturity stage where companies, assisted by the increased knowledge of the geology and gold mineralisation of the region, are continuing to extend their search for mineralisation further away from the near surface showings and historic gold mining districts.
 This has already resulted in exploration discovery success in the first phase of systematic company exploration during the mid-nineties to the early part of the last decade with such discoveries such as Tulawaka, Myabi, Buswagi and Nyanzaga.

-The Lake Victoria project presents the Company with a large early stage gold prospective licence portfolio in Tanzania’s main gold mining region.
-The Company's tenements encompass many areas adjacent to known gold discoveries where experience has shown from other parts of the world (e.g. Yilgarn Block, Western Australia) that significant new discoveries can be made with focused and systematic application of modern mineral exploration techniques.
+The Lake Victoria project presents Kibo with a large early stage gold prospective licence portfolio in Tanzania’s main gold mining region.
+The company’s tenements encompass many areas adjacent to known gold discoveries where experience has shown from other parts of the world (e.g. Yilgarn Block, Western Australia) that significant new discoveries can be made with focused and systematic application of modern mineral exploration techniques.